 Being pro-life certainly means opposing abortion but, for Catholics, being pro-life also means more than just opposing abortion.
 The Church calls us to care for and respect the dignity of life at all stages, from its earliest days in the womb to the time of our natural death – and at all stages in between.

-In a special way, we are called to provide care to the most vulnerable and marginalized among us which includes the unborn, the terminally ill, those with severe disabilities, those on death row, and refugees and migrants around the world who have been displaced by war, famine and civil unrest.
+In a special way, we are called to provide care to the most vulnerable and marginalized among us which includes the unborn, the terminally ill, those with severe disabilities, those in poverty , those on death row, and refugees and migrants around the world who have been displaced by war, famine and civil unrest.

 In its Pastoral Plan for Pro-Life Activities: A Campaign in Support of Life, the U.S. Conference of Catholic Bishops explains why abortion and other threats to human dignity are important to be addressed: